Chapter 4. Menu Bar

 Some other file types may also be opened directly by dragging them onto the workspace (no network needs to be open for that):

-• A dragged image file (like .dcm, .tif, .png, etc.) creates an ImageLoad module which automatically loads the file.
+• A dragged image file (.dcm, .tif, .png, etc.) creates an ImageLoad module that automatically loads the file.

-• A dragged file readable by WEM modules (like .wem, .off, .obj, .ply, etc.) creates a WEMLoad module which automatically loads the file.
+• A dragged file readable by WEM modules (.wem, .off, .obj, .ply, etc.) creates a WEMLoad module that automatically loads the file.
 See the HTML help for the WEMLoad module for more information.

-• A dragged file readable by CSO modules (typically .cso) creates a CSOLoad module which automatically loads the file.
+• A dragged file readable by CSO modules (.cso) creates a CSOLoad module that automatically loads the file.

 4.1.3.
 Close